English as a second or foreign language: Access to higher education

 ESL students face several barriers to higher education.
 Most colleges and universities require four years of English in high school.
 In addition, most colleges and universities only accept one year of ESL English.
 It is difficult for ESL students that arrive in the United States relatively late to finish this requirement because they must spend a longer time in ESL English classes in high school, or they might not arrive early enough to complete four years of English in high school.
 This results in many ESL students not having the correct credits to apply for college, or enrolling in summer school to finish the required courses.

+Even after overcoming credit and admission barriers, multilingual students in college often face additional challenges in writing-intensive courses.
+For example, Scholar Sara P. Alvarez highlights that these students are evaluated by academic English standards that do not account for their full linguistic abilities.
+The different perspectives challenge institutions to move beyond simply granting access to ESL students and toward creating equitable learning environments that support their academic success and identity as writers.

 ESL students can also face additional financial barriers to higher education because of their language skills.
 Those that don't place high enough on college placement exams often have to enroll in ESL courses at their universities.
 These courses can cost up to $1,000 extra, and can be offered without credit towards graduation.
 This adds additional financial stress on ESL students that often come from families of lower socioeconomic status.
 The latest statistics show that the median household income for school-age ESL students is $36,691 while that of non-ESL students is $60,280.
 College tuition has risen sharply in the last decade, while family income has fallen.
 In addition, while many ESL students receive a Pell Grant, the maximum grant for the year 2011–2012 covered only about a third of the cost of college.